V-Sekai/manuals/decisions/20240714-live-collab.md

 ### Solution

-We propose to extend the live collaboration feature built on top of Ra, a Raft implementation by Team RabbitMQ, to include real-time synchronization of mocap and animations.
+We propose to extend the live collaboration feature to include real-time synchronization of mocap and animations.
 This will enable users to see each other's movements and expressions in real-time, further enhancing the interactivity of the platform.

 ### Benefits